Paramonga Fortress:

 Are there guides on site?

-Yes, there are usually local guides or Ministry of Culture staff at the entrance who offer tours for an additional fee.
-Hiring them is recommended to learn the history and architectural details not found on the information panels.
+Yes, there are usually local guides or Ministry of Culture guides at the entrance, who offer tours for an additional cost.
+It is recommended to hire them to learn about the history and architectural details that are not on the information signs.

-Can I visit the fortress with children?
+Can you visit the fortress with children?

 What other archaeological sites are nearby?